MicrosoftDocs/windows-dev-docs/windows-apps-src/maps-and-location/elements-of-map-style-sheet.md

 ---
 # Map style sheet reference

-You can create map style sheets by using JavaScript Object Notation (JSON).
+Microsoft mapping technologies use map style sheets to define the appearance of maps.
+A map style sheet is defined using JavaScript Object Notation (JSON) and can be used in various ways including in a Windows Store application's [MapControl](mapcontrol.md) through the [MapStyleSheet.ParseFromJson](mapstylesheet_parsefromjson_1626148147.md) method.

 For example, you'd use the following JSON to make water areas appear in red, water labels appear in green, and land areas appear in blue: